University of Pennsylvania Law School (J.D., 2007)

 U.S. District Court, Middle District of Pennsylvania

 Matt Olesh is an experienced litigator with a diverse practice.
 In addition to consulting with clients in an effort to avoid litigation, Matt is a fierce advocate for them in federal and state court.
 Matt employs a pragmatic approach to litigation using strategic decision making and problem-solving, sophisticated legal analysis, and efficiency to obtain favorable outcomes for clients without breaking the bank.
+In addition, Matt specializes in professional liability cases, attorney ethical issues and disciplinary proceedings.

 Over the course of his career, Matt has successfully obtained results for clients, including complete dismissal of cases in their favor, defeating requests for injunctions, and getting injunctive relief when necessary.
 In addition to litigating high profile, “bet the company” cases, Matt is an astute negotiator and has negotiated favorable resolutions to complex disputes.
 Matt has also handled and resolved internal investigations in order to avoid adverse government action, and successfully defended white collar criminal cases.